New Brunswick Stripers and Atlantic Salmon #213

 GETTING THERE

-This trip is an easy drive for many folks in the eastern US.
-Heck of a deal too!
-Realize that many guys spend $4000 and more to fly fish for Atlantic Salmon!
+This trip is drivable for many folks in the eastern US.
+Heck of a deal, too when you realize that many guys spend $4,000 and more to fly fish for Atlantic salmon!
 Also good striped bass fishing with spin gear.
-And with great high success bear hunting also available, you have all your needs in one place!
+Fish in the mornings, bears in afternoons!

 TRAVEL:Fly to either Fredericton or Moncton, NB.
 Airport pickup and return is $150 per person.
 Or drive.
 Remember, you must work with us to get your Canadian gun permit – a very simple procedure; we have done it many times!
 Cost is $25 last time we looked.
 You will also need to register and obtain an Outdoors Card.